dckntm/upbad/README.md

 <h1 align="center">Upbad things counter</h1>

 ## What it does?
-It's a web application displaying the amount of funny things happend to your colleagues
+It's a web application displaying the amount of funny things happened to your colleagues

 <h4 align="center">